cgrafbus/CSlickRun/README.md

 # CSlickRun

-CSlickRun is a WPF application designed to manage and execute custom commands.
-It provides a user-friendly interface for creating, editing, and executing commands, as well as managing application settings.
+CSlickRun is a WPF application designed to make executing applications, opening folders, visiting websites, etc. more seamless by providing a command line you can access with a shortcut where one simply inputs the name of the command to be executed.
+These commands as well as the UI can be completely customized.
 ## Features

 - Create and edit custom commands with multiple paths and arguments.